vergecurrency/Docker-Verge-Daemon/README.md

 Step 2: Run the Verge Daemon Container
 -----
-Now you can run the container in the background with the following command:<br>
+Now you can run the container in the background with the following command:<br><br>
 ```docker run -d --name vergedaemon -p 20102:20102 -p 21102:21102 verge-daemon```

 * -d: runs the container in the background (detached mode)